Saturday, July 15, 2023

 This is not because I haven't been motivated, though I'm equally motivated in about five other areas and spend equal dabbles of time on perhaps too large an array of projects.

 This is simply because there are just too many French words and too many ways to string them together, some of which require too many ways of conjugating.
-And that's not even to mention that every noun is either male of female (car is feminine, taxi is masculine) and every adjective must be either mine to match.
+And that's not even to mention that every noun is either male of female (car is feminine, taxi is masculine) and every adjective must be either male or female to match.

 It may also be time to admit to myself that all those books in my basement that I printed thinking people would want to read them, may remain in my basement.